2025–26 SMU Mustangs men's basketball team: Previous season

 The Mustangs finished the season 24–11 and 13–7 in ACC play to finish in a three-way tie for fourth place.
-As the sixth seed in the 2025 ACC tournament earned a bye into Second Round where they defeated fourteenth seed Syracuse for the second time in eight days.
-They fell advanced to the Quarterfinals where they lost to third seed and tenth ranked Clemson, 57–54.
-They were an exempt qualifiers in the NIT.
+As the sixth seed in the 2025 ACC tournament, they earned a bye into the Second Round, where they defeated fourteenth seed Syracuse for the second time in eight days.
+They advanced to the Quarterfinals, where they lost to third seed and tenth ranked Clemson, 57–54.
+They were exempt qualifiers in the NIT.
 The Mustangs were the one-seed in their Dallas Region.
 They defeated Northern Iowa in the First Round before losing to fourth seed Oklahoma State 85–83 in the Second Round.